PTE speaking task guide

 PTE Repeat Sentence: format, scoring and practice

-Repeat Sentence is an integrated Listening and Speaking task.
-The goal is not imitation for its own sake: you need to retain the message and reproduce it clearly, in the correct sequence.
+Repeat Sentence is an integrated Listening and Speaking task that appears 10-12 times in the test.
+The goal is not imitation for its own sake: you need to retain each message and reproduce it clearly, in the correct sequence.

 Task overview